Log in

 Heather R. MorganCEO, Salesfolk

 To adopt Morgan’s approach, aim for a positive/neutral response rate of between 10–35%.
-If the response rate is less than 10%, your cold emails need to be adjusted.
+If the response rate is less than 10%, you need to adjust the best time to send cold emails.

 Morgan believes there’s no downside to being good on the phone – most reps will have to get on the phone with their customers at some point.
 Still, as people become more reluctant to pick up unfamiliar numbers, many reps are less interested in cold calling to drum up new business.